 I am broadly interested in applying natural language processing techniques to solve software engineering problems.
 More specifically, my research work focuses on developing techniques to extract and analyze privacy requirements using crowdsourcing, natural language processing, and user studies.

 During my PhD so far, I have developed a hybridized task re-composition framework, that semi-automatically extracts privacy goals that describe a website's data practices.
-I have also worked on developing a theory of vagueness and privacy risk perception, with our collaborators, Joel Reidenberg and Thomas Nortan.
+I have also worked on developing a theory of vagueness and privacy risk perception, with our collaborators, Prof. Joel Reidenberg and Dr. Thomas Nortan.

 I have been working on developing an empirically validated framework for understanding and measuring perceived privacy risk.